How Much Does It Actually Cost to Own a Car?

 Repairs account for more significant issues that need to be corrected or fixed.
 Even if you have a great warranty, there may be a deductible or additional costs to consider.
 If you don’t have a warranty, repair costs can easily jump into the thousands of dollars, so make sure to put away a little money every month to cover eventual repairs.

 In order for your vehicle to be driven legally, you’ll need to pay taxes, license and registration fees.
 Costs vary state to state, but the taxes and fees are usually based on a percentage of the purchase price or value of your vehicle.
 As your vehicle gets older, taxes and fees typically decrease.

 You’ve probably heard that new cars lose a significant percentage of their value just by driving them off the lot.
 All cars lose value over time – up to 30% in their first year.
 While you can’t budget for this, nor do you make a payment against depreciation, it’s still worth noting against total cost to own because your car’s value will impact you when you sell it or trade it in down the road.
 While you’ll pay more up front for a vehicle that holds its value, it will definitely pay off if you are planning to replace it in three to five years.

-Truliant Federal Credit Union offers great auto loan options, but we’re also here to help you untangle the total cost to own, budgets and more.
+Truliant Federal Credit Union offers great credit union auto loan options, and we’re also here to help you untangle the total cost to own, budgets and more.
 Please stop by, make an appointment or give us a call if we can help.